 So back to the topic of compostable nappies, a fascinating topic indeed.
 After reading an article stating that there are no compostable nappies in Australia, we stopped searching for compostable nappies for a little while.

-So when we learned later compostable nappies do exist, we were quite surprised, to say the least.
-We learned about a nappy brand that has actually tackled the’ challenges and successfully designed a fully compostable nappy endorsed by compost Australia.
+So when we learned later compostable nappies do exist, we were quite surprised.
+We learned about a nappy brand that has tackled the challenges and successfully designed a fully compostable nappy endorsed by compost Australia.
 Quite an impressive result, right?
 You may wonder what this nappy brand did differently than the other eco brands, right?.

 Why were they successful while all other eco brands never reached this goal?